cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_adv_timer.rst

 - START bitfield in the REG_TIM[0-3]_CMD is set to '0'.
 - STOP bitfield in the REG_TIM[0-3]_CMD is set to '1' then all the timer and its sub modules are made to inactive state.
-- The counter values will remain same and it will not be increemented after the Timer is stopped.
+- The counter values will remain same and it will not be incremented after the Timer is stopped.
 When T[0-3]_COUNTER bitfields in the respective REG_TIM[0-3]_COUNTER remain the same after the STOP timer.
 - The PWM output will be holding the previous value.

 Update the Timer: